pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Infrastructure
 ==============

 The library's infrastructure layer provides a cohesive mechanism for storing events as sequences of items.

+.. contents:: :local:

 The entire mechanism is encapsulated by the library's :class:`~eventsourcing.infrastructure.eventstore.EventStore` class.
 The event store uses a "sequenced item mapper" and an "active record strategy".
 The sequenced item mapper and the active record strategy share a common "sequenced item" type.
 The sequenced item mapper can convert objects such as domain events to sequenced items, and the active record strategy can write sequenced items to a database.

 Sequenced items